piesek1234434343/2025_03_11_BatScratchToPiQuest3IntSyncInVan/README.md

   - [ ] Create a debug tool to send an integer from an inspector menu.
   - [ ] Create a debug tool to send an integer from a 2D UI menu.
   - [ ] Optionally: Create a debug tool to send an integer from a 3D World UI debug menu for XR.
-  - [ ] Take the time to learn Unity3D timeline and linked to Integer event.
+  - [ ] Optionally: Take the time to learn Unity3D timeline and linked to Integer event.

 - [ ] Set up the Raspberry Pi installation.
   - [ ] How to install the Raspberry Pi.